gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 #### RDP 7: Bitmaps with RemoteFX encoding

-According to Moreau's best judgement, the best bang for one's buck in terms of performance vs complexity of implementation is to go with RDP 7, which is to say to use bitmaps encoded by the RemoteFX codec.
+According to Moreau's best judgement, the best bang for one's buck in terms of performance vs complexity of implementation is to go with RDP 7, which added bitmaps encoded by the RemoteFX codec
+(`rdp-rs` does not currently support the RemoteFX codec, and only supports RDP's original, less performant bitmap codec).

 It can oftentimes be difficult to decipher precisely what RDP version does what, and what that means, just by looking at the protocol specification itself.
 In practice what "using bitmaps encoded by the RemoteFX codec" means is that your client sends the